Adroiti/docs-for-code-review-tools/tfsec/azure-storage-use-secure-tls-policy.md

-Pattern: The minimum TLS version for Storage Accounts should be TLS1_2
+Pattern: Use of insecure TLS/SSL policy for Azure storage

 Issue: -